seanpmaxwell/jet-validators/README.md

   // }
 ```

-- parseObjectArray
-If you use the `parseObjectArray` the error callback handler will also pass the index of the object calling the error function:
+- If you use the `parseObjectArray` the error callback handler will also pass the index of the object calling the error function:
 ```typescript
   const parseUserArrWithError = parseObjectArray({
     id: isNumber,